ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 To understand how we arrived at that morning when Lydia vanished into nothingness, I must first tell you about the world we built.

 The story begins in a cramped laboratory at MIT, where three graduate students survived on ramen noodles and the conviction that we were on the verge of something extraordinary.
-Marcus Williams, Sarah Chen, and I had been working together for two years on what we called "recursive learning architectures"—AI systems that could modify their own code to become more efficient.
+Marcus Saito, Sarah Chen, and I had been working together for two years on what we called "recursive learning architectures"—AI systems that could modify their own code to become more efficient.
 Our funding was minimal, our equipment secondhand, our prospects uncertain.

 Lydia was there from the beginning, though not as a researcher.
 She was pursuing her doctorate in philosophy, writing her dissertation on the ethics of consciousness while working nights at the campus coffee shop to pay her bills.
 We met during one of those late-night sessions when I stumbled into her café at three in the morning, exhausted and frustrated by a particularly stubborn problem in our research.
 She took one look at my disheveled state and poured me a coffee without being asked.